PyEncode: An Open-Source Library for Structured Quantum State Preparation: PyEncode Library

 \subsection{Sparse}

-A superposition of $s$ basis states at explicitly declared indices with (possibly distinct) real amplitudes, as defined by Gleinig and Hoefler~\cite{gleinig2021}:
+This pattern represents a superposition of $s$ basis states at explicitly declared indices with (possibly distinct) real or complex amplitudes $\alpha_j \in \mathbb{C}$, as defined by Gleinig and Hoefler~\cite{gleinig2021}:

 where $\mathcal{N}$ is the normalization constant.
 Constructor: \texttt{SPARSE([(x1, alpha1), (x2, alpha2), ...])}.
 Circuit complexity: $\mathcal{O}(s\,m)$~\cite{gleinig2021}.
 The Gleinig--Hoefler algorithm builds the state recursively by partitioning $S$ along qubit boundaries; at each level a single controlled-$R_y$ rotation selects the relative weight between the two halves.
-The total gate count is $\mathcal{O}(s\,m)$ for arbitrary $s$ and $N = 2^m$.

-\textbf{Example.} The basis vector $\mathbf{e}_{19}$ on $N=64$ nodes is the $s=1$ special case of Gleinig--Hoefler~\cite{gleinig2021}.
-PyEncode writes $19 = (010011)_2$ and applies $X$ gates to qubits where the bit is 1: